avi4h/credit-card-fraud-detection/readme.md

-Certainly!
-Here's a sample README file content based on the code you provided for detecting credit card fraud using a Random Forest classifier:

----

 # Credit Card Fraud Detection

 This repository contains code to detect fraudulent credit card transactions using machine learning techniques, specifically employing a Random Forest classifier.
 The dataset used is highly imbalanced, where fraudulent transactions are significantly fewer than valid ones.